tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ![unders_2](Images/unders_2.PNG)

-Ask students which sampling method they prefer for this data given the evaluation results they have seen.
+Ask students which sampling method they prefer for this data, given the evaluation results they have seen.
 Is there ever an argument for using a sampling methodology that results in worse evaluation metrics?

 * Holding all else equal, we would want to use the sampling methodology that results in the best evaluation metrics.
 However, we have not tried alternative models that might provide better fits for this dataset.
 If the training set seems large enough to use undersampling, we might want to try different models, such as tree-based or ensemble classifiers, before determining that oversampling is the better methodology.